 13 Adorably Tiny Toy Dog Breeds That Will Wriggle Their Way Into Your Heart

-Yorkshire Terrier (Yorkie)Yorkshire terriers, or Yorkies, are small, feisty, and fiercely dedicated to their owners.
+Yorkshire Terrier (Yorkie)Yorkshire terriers, or Yorkies, are small, feisty, and dedicated to their owners.
 These former rat hunters now enjoy their status as fun, fearless companions especially suited for apartment life.
 Learn more about living with Yorkies.

 ChihuahuaChihuahuas are charming, smart, and sassy.
 Small in size, but big in personality, Chihuahuas are beloved by owners for their unique appearance and entertaining attitudes.
 Learn more about living with this pint-sized breed.

-Cavalier King Charles SpanielTiny, noble, and extremely friendly, the Cavalier King Charles spaniel has become one of the most popular breeds in the world due to its ability to fit into almost any living situation.
+Cavalier King Charles SpanielTiny, noble, and extremely friendly, the Cavalier King Charles spaniel has become one of the most popular breeds in the world due to his ability to fit into almost any living situation.

 PomeranianPomeranians are small in stature but big in personality.
 Alert, intelligent, and confident, Pomeranians have a beautiful coat and a charming personality to match.
 Read on to learn more about this little, loveable breed.